113 Tewning Rd.

 - Grant awarded for stormwater best management practices to meet the new Department of Environmental Quality mandates regarding pollution reduction.

 - 799 Tyler Dr. retaining wall geotechnical testing and design completed.

 - Bio-retention facility MOA between Grace Baptist Church and County finalized.

-- Approval from residential property owners directly affected by the proposed stormwater improvements, via easement plats.
+- Easement plat and affidavit signatures from residential property owners directly affected by the proposed stormwater improvements.

 - DEQ authorization to bid the grant funded portions of the proposed drainage improvements.

-- Complete bidding process for Phase 2 and Phase 3 drainage improvements.
+- Complete the drainage improvements bidding process for Phase 1, Phase 2 and Phase 3.